-The Corporate Governance and Nominating Committee held three meetings in 2009.
+The Corporate Governance and Nominating Committee held one meeting in 2010.
 The Corporate Governance and Nominating Committee consists of Messrs.
-Stradford, McGrath and Zech; Mr. Zech serves as its Chairman.
+McGrath, Smith, Stradford, and Zech; Mr. Zech serves as its Chairman.
 Our Board of Directors has determined that all current members of the Corporate Governance and Nominating Committee are "independent," as defined in the listing standards of the NASDAQ Stock Market, SEC regulations and any other laws applicable to the Company.

-The Board of Directors adopted and approved a charter for the Corporate Governance and Nominating Committee, which was most recently amended and restated on December 11, 2009.
+The Board of Directors adopted and approved a charter for the Corporate Governance and Nominating Committee, which was most recently amended and restated on December 9, 2010.
 A copy of this charter is posted on our website at www.mgrc.com under the Investor Relations section.
-The functions of the Corporate Governance and Nominating Committee, which are discussed in detail in its charter, are to assist the Board of Directors in all matters relating to (a) the establishment, implementation and monitoring of policies and processes regarding the recruitment and nomination of candidates to the Board of Directors and committees of the Board of Directors; (b) the review and making of recommendations to the Board of Directors regarding the composition and structure of the Board of Directors and committees of the Board of Directors; (c) the development, evaluation and monitoring of the Company's corporate governance processes and principles; (d) the development and implementation of, and monitoring of compliance with, the Company's Code of

-Business Conduct and Ethics and making recommendations to the Board of Directors of revisions to the Code of Business Conduct and Ethics from time to time as appropriate; and (e) the administration of the Board of Directors' annual self-evaluation process and the sharing of the results thereof with the Board of Directors for discussion and deliberation.
+The functions of the Corporate Governance and Nominating Committee, which are discussed in detail in its charter, are to assist the Board of Directors in all matters relating to (a) the establishment, implementation and monitoring of policies and processes regarding the recruitment and nomination of candidates to the Board of Directors and committees of the Board of Directors; (b) the review and making of recommendations to the Board of Directors regarding the composition and structure of the Board of Directors and committees of the Board of Directors; (c) the development, evaluation and monitoring of the Company's corporate governance processes and principles; (d) the development and implementation of, and monitoring of compliance with, the Company's Code of Business Conduct and Ethics and making recommendations to the Board of Directors of revisions to the Code of Directors' annual self-evaluation process and the sharing of the results thereof with the Board of Directors for discussion and deliberation.